Hana Kimura: World Wonder Ring Stardom (2016–2020)

+Oedo Tai (2016–2018)

-Around September 2016, Kimura also began appearing in World Wonder Ring Stardom.
+On September 22, 2016, Kimura made her in-ring debut in World Wonder Ring Stardom by teaming up with Kagetsu and Kyoko Kimura to defeat JKGReeeeN and Mayu Iwatani.
 On October 2, 2016, Kimura teamed with her mother and Kagetsu to capture the Artist of Stardom Championship.
-The team vacated the titles on January 3, 2017, when Kimura was injured.
+Late in 2016, Kimura injured her wrist, which led to her going on a hiatus to recover.

 Kimura eventually became a member of Stardom's heel stable, Oedo Tai.
-On June 21, 2017, at Stardom's Galaxy Stars 2017 event, Kimura teamed with her fellow Oedo Tai member, Kagetsu, to win the Goddess of Stardom Championship by defeating Team Jungle (Hiroyo Matsumoto and Jungle Kyona).
+On June 21, 2017, at Stardom's Galaxy Stars 2017 event, Kimura teamed with her fellow Oedo Tai member, Kagetsu, to win the Goddesses of Stardom Championship by defeating Team Jungle (Hiroyo Matsumoto and Jungle Kyona).
 Kimura and Kagetsu held the titles for nearly a year, successfully defending against teams such as Jungle Kyona and HZK, Io Shirai and Viper, Jungle Kyona and Natsuko Tora, HZK and Momo Watanabe, Mayu Iwatani and Tam Nakano.
 The team was defeated by Mayu Iwatani and Saki Kashima in 2018.

-Kimura left Oedo Tai on September 24, after she attacked Kagetsu.
+During Kagetsu's final match in the 2018 5 Star Grand Prix on September 24, Kimura betrayed Oedo Tai by attacking Kagetsu with a chair, causing Kagetsu to lose and fail to reach the finals.
+Following the match, Kimura declared that she was no longer affiliated with Oedo Tai.
+At Mask Fiesta 2018 on October 28, Kimura, under the ring name Hanita, teamed up with La Maestra in a loss to Candy Skull and Marty Scurll.

+Ring of Honor (2018–2020)

+Tokyo Cyber Squad (2019–2020)

+In 2018 Hana entered the inaugural Women of Honor Championship tournament in Ring of Honor (ROH) but she lost to Sumie Sakai in the first round.
 She officially joined Stardom on March 25, 2019.
 On April 6, Kimura, along with Stella Grey and Sumie Sakai wrestled Jenny Rose and Oedo Tai (Kagetsu and Hazuki) in a dark match at Ring of Honor and New Japan Pro-Wrestling's G1 Supercard.
-On April 14, at the 2019 Stardom draft, Hana was named leader of the International Army faction.
-The faction was renamed, "Tokyo Cyber Squad", on April 21.
+On April 14, at the 2019 Stardom draft, Hana was named leader of the International Army faction, later known as Tokyo Cyber Squad.
 On May 16, Kimura, along with her stablemates Jungle Kyona and Konami won the Artist of Stardom Championship after defeating Mayu Iwatani, Saki Kashima, and Tam Nakano.

 On January 4, 2020, Kimura, along with Giulia wrestled Mayu Iwatani and Arisa Hoshiki in a dark match at New Japan Pro-Wrestling's Wrestle Kingdom 14.
 It was the first women's match at the Tokyo Dome since 2002.
 Kimura had her final match on March 24 at Stardom's Cinderella Tournament 2020, wrestling Mayu Iwatani in the first round to a draw.

-During her Stardom career, she won the Artist of Stardom Championship twice and the Goddess of Stardom championship once, while also winning the 2019 5★Star GP tournament and Stardom Fighting Spirit Award.
+During her Stardom career, she won the Artist of Stardom Championship twice and the Goddesses of Stardom championship once, while also winning the 2019 5★Star GP tournament and Stardom Fighting Spirit Award.